Skip to content

 For taxi: Turn right out of Arrivals, follow signs to the taxi rank.
 2–3 minute walk.

 For Uber/Bolt: Follow signs to “TVDE” or P2, Floor 2.
-4–5 minute walk through covered passage.
-Order your ride only after reaching the pickup zone — pricing and availability update there.
+4–5 minute walk through the covered passage.
+Order your ride only after reaching the pickup zone.

-For private transfer: Look for your driver holding a sign in the Arrivals Hall.
+For private transfer: Look for your driver with a sign in the Arrivals Hall.

 Returning to the Airport: Same Options, Few Notes

-The same six options work in reverse, but a few things to know:
+The same six options work in reverse, with a few things to know:

 Metro: Allow 90 minutes from leaving your hotel to arriving at the gate.
-Buy your Viva Viagem card top-up before boarding (€1.90 single ride, plus you can use any leftover credit on previous trips).
+Top up your Viva Viagem card before boarding (€1.90 single ride).

-Taxi: The hotel desk can call one for you.
+Taxi: The hotel desk can call one.
 Avenida da Liberdade taxis can also be flagged on the street.
 Allow 25–35 minutes for the ride plus check-in time.

-Uber/Bolt: Surge pricing is more common in the morning rush (when many travelers are heading to the airport simultaneously).
-If the app shows €25+ for a fare that should be €15, wait 15 minutes or walk to a taxi.
+Uber/Bolt: Surge pricing is more common in the morning rush.
+If the app shows €25+ for a fare that should be €15, wait 15 minutes or switch to a taxi.

 Private transfer: Book the day before.
-Most operators have 24/7 booking but morning slots fill up.
+Morning slots fill up fast.

 For the full breakdown of getting around Lisbon once you arrive, see our Lisbon Transportation Guide, our Lisbon Metro Guide, and our guide to Lisbon’s iconic trams.